ThiagoTx12/Hackintosh-Samsung-Book-X50-X55-Open-Core-macOS-Big-Sur/README.md

 ## Instalation Guide

-01-Make Your macOS Big Sur Bootable Flash Drive With Balena Etcher
+01-Make Your macOS Ventura Bootable Flash Drive With Balena Etcher

 02-Mount EFI From Your Flash Drive And Paste My EFI